 - conducting business in a challenging credit environment

 - lack of skills or capacity.

 AREA42 is working hard to make trade future-proof.
 By exploring new and alternative ways to create business opportunities, AREA42 is driving forward sustainable solutions with real impact.
-For example, Terms.tech is our white label Buy Now Pay Later solution for B2B marketplaces.
-This means businesses and their marketplaces can put in place a custom BNPL solution that provides their customers with a smooth payment terms process enabling both sides of the transaction to maximize their cash flow and growth.
+For example, Terms.Tech is our white label payments solution for B2B merchants and marketplaces.
+This means businesses can put in place a customisable delayed payments solution.
+And, their customers receive a smooth payment terms process enabling both sides of the transaction to maximise their cash flow and growth.